smahboob/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System

-This recommendation engine is built on the concept of collaborative filtering.
+This recommendation engine is built on the concept of collaborative filtering in Java.
 User rates a few movies and the program matches the user ratings to other users in the database and recommends movies on basis of similarity between user behaviour towrads rating movies.